What to Know About the Contraceptive Coil

 Ectopic pregnancy

-- Vaginal bleeding that’s different from your normal period.
-It may be watery or dark brown in colour
+- vaginal bleeding that’s different from your normal period, such as being watery or dark brown

 Are there any myths about the contraceptive coil?

-The coil is one of the most effective methods of contraception, but there are some myths surrounding it.
+Yes, the coil is one of the most effective methods of contraception, but there are some myths surrounding it:

-- It stops working after a while.
-Coils keep working at the same level until it’s time to change them.
-The effectiveness doesn’t go down with the number of years a coil is used for
+- It stops working after a while: Coils keep working at the same level until it’s time to change them.
+The effectiveness does not go down with the number of years a coil is used for as long as it is within its usage window.

-- Infertility.
-Coils should not affect fertility and you can get pregnant as soon as your coil is removed.
-Long-term use of a coil isn’t related to infertility
+- Infertility: Coils should not affect fertility, and you can get pregnant as soon as your coil is removed.
+Long-term use of a coil is not related to infertility.

 What if the coil falls out?